krashski/Getting-Cleaning-Data-CourseProject/Codebook.md

 - 'Time' was added to the beginning of variable starting with 't' to indicate time domain variables
 - 'Frequency' was added to the beginning of variable starting with 'f' to indicate frequency domain variables

-Characters that are not valid for variable names in R such as '-' and '()-' were replaced with a single period '.'.
+Characters that are not valid for variable names in R such as '-' and '()-' were replaced with a single dot '.'.

+With many variables having very similar names, capital letters and dots were retained in the new variable names to improve readability.
+For example, TimeBodyAcceleration.mean.X is much easier to read than timebodyaccelerationmeanx.

 The original and new variable names are as follows: